Home » Easy » Repurposed Pallet Coffee Cup Rack

 I removed the nails and saved them so I could keep the pallet’s integrity when I reassembled it.
 I trimmed the boards down to about 36”, removing both original ends on each board.

-After sanding the boards again on all sides and edges, I gave them a coat of Minwax Dark Walnut on all sides.
+After sanding the boards again on all sides and edges, I applied a coat of Minwax Dark Walnut to all sides.

 Reassemble The Pallet Coffee Cup Rack